ibm-cloud-architecture/ibm-cloud-stencils/README.md

 2. IBM VPC has a single subnet type referred to as Subnet.
 3. Subnet:ACL denotes a Subnet with an associated ACL and is intended to be customized such as SubnetName:ACLName, SubnetCIDR:ACLName, split to 2 lines, etc.
 4. Diagram containers if available in a tool (draw.io and Visio) are useful for primary boxes but not secondary boxes (Instance Group, Resource Group, and Security Group).
-5. To migrate existing diagrams to latest version of stencils:
+5. To migrate existing diagrams to latest version (February 2020) of stencils:
    1. Apply box styles from new boxes to existing diagram and delete existing box tags.
 For draw.io, updating styles in existing containerless diagrams won't take advantage of containerized styles but using the grouping feature creates container-like behavior if desired.
    2. Apply connector styles from new connectors to existing diagram if desired.
    3. ACL is now specified as Subnet:ACL in Subnet title that can be customize as desired.